Last Updated: february 2026

 Maintenance & Long-Term Care

-- Check for loose screws or brackets and tighten.
+- Check for loose screws or brackets and tighten as needed—timber movement can loosen hardware over time.

-- Remove vegetation touching the fence to reduce moisture retention.
+- Remove vegetation touching the fence to reduce trapped moisture and discourage pests.

-- Reapply sealers every 2–3 years, especially in wet or sunny climates.
+- Reapply sealers every 2–3 years, or more often in harsh climates.

-- Replace damaged boards promptly to prevent structural weakening.
+- Replace damaged boards promptly to prevent weakening of adjacent sections.

-Near the coast, saltwater and wind damage untreated fences quickly.
-Using treated pine posts with Iroko panels, stainless steel screws, and frequent maintenance, a contractor created a fence lasting over 15 years with minimal repairs.
+Near the coast, salt spray and wind can age a fence quickly.
+Using treated pine posts with Iroko panels, stainless steel screws, and a consistent maintenance schedule, a contractor built a fence that lasted over 15 years with only minor repairs along the way.
+The combination of durable species and corrosion-resistant fasteners made the difference.

 Preventive Checklist – Advanced